kolia/cones_MC/README.md

 a new folder is created by `make_plots.m` reflecting the name of the dataset;  all appropriate plots are placed in it.

-some plots are in .svg format; in order for these plots to be automatically converted to pdf, there must be a folder called `batik/` containing a working version of [Apache Batik](http://xmlgraphics.apache.org/batik/download.cgi) in the same directory as `main.m`.
+some plots are in .svg format; these files need `evidence.png` to live alongside them in the same folder;  in order for these plots to be automatically converted to pdf, there must be a folder called `batik/` containing a working version of [Apache Batik](http://xmlgraphics.apache.org/batik/download.cgi) in the same directory as `main.m`.